Battle of Remagen: Additional bridges

 Once the Ludendorff Bridge was captured, the Americans needed additional bridges as backups to the structurally weakened Ludendorff Bridge, and to get more troops and armor across the Rhine so they could expand and defend the bridgehead.
 On 8 March at 3:00 pm, they began constructing the first bridge.
 To procure the necessary bridge-building supplies, the First Army's 1111th Engineer Combat Group sent a man into Antwerp, where the supplies were dispatched by train to the front.
 He surreptitiously marked all of the bridge materials, including those destined for Patton's Third Army, as being destined for the First Army at Remagen.

 While the bridges were being prepared and constructed, a large fleet of vessels were employed.
 Within the next few days, the 819th Amphibian Truck Company arrived with DUKW amphibious trucks that were used to carry ammunition, gasoline, and rations across the river.
 The 86th Engineer Heavy Pontoon Battalion and the 291st Engineer Combat Battalion were assigned the mission to build three pontoon ferries.
 U.S. Naval Unit 1 brought up 24 U.S. Navy LCVP landing craft.
-The LCVPs were especially useful because they could ferry 32 men across the river in seven minutes, faster than they could walk across the bridge.
+The LCVPs could ferry 32 men across the river in seven minutes, faster than they could walk across the bridge.
 All of these constantly shuttled across the river, delivering vehicles, equipment, and troops to one side and ferrying wounded to the other.

 The Germans targeted the pontoon bridges as soon as the U.S. troops began building them.
 Directed by forward artillery observers positioned on the steep hills overlooking the river, the Germans continually pounded the engineers, soldiers, and vehicles on the bridges and the roads leading to them.